-Market risk refers to the risk of financial loss due to a change in the value of the financial assets in TMR's investment portfolio or a change of market risk factors that affect the value of such assets or TMR's liabilities.
-TMR has identified interest rate risk, foreign exchange risk, revaluation risk, equity price risk and credit spread risk as its main sources of market risk.
+Market risk refers to the risk of financial loss due to a change in the value of the financial assets in the Company's investment portfolio or a change of market risk factors that affect the value of such assets or the Company's liabilities. the Company has identified interest rate risk, foreign exchange risk, revaluation risk, equity price risk and credit spread risk as its main sources of market risk.